ibm-cloud-docs/openwhisk/actions_web.md

 # Creating web actions
 {: #actions_web}

-Web actions allow developers to program backend logic that can be accessed from any web app anonymously, without requiring a {{site.data.keyword.openwhisk_short}} authentication key.
+When you create a web action, the result is a URL that can be used to trigger the action from any web app.
 {: shortdesc}

 ## Why use web actions instead of standard actions?